We don’t support this browser anymore.

 United Utilities Group Plc (UU.)
 Ordinary 5p

-FTSE 100:0.24%
+FTSE 100:0.28%

-Market closed Prices as at close on 19 April 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 17 July 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed Prices as at close on 19 April 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 17 July 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed Prices as at close on 19 April 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 17 July 2024 Prices delayed by at least 15 minutes | Switch to live prices |

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-HL comment (14 February 2024)
+HL comment (16 May 2024)

-The shares rose 1.2% following the announcement.
+The shares were broadly flat following the announcement.

 Our view

+In return for providing a reliable and affordable water supply to Northwest England, Ofwat allows United Utilities to earn an acceptable financial return.
 Over the medium term, the group's allowed to increase prices alongside inflation, providing a natural hedge to rising costs.
-The caveat here is that the funds are only received two years later, so in the meantime, we're seeing cash flows and earnings get squeezed.
+The caveat here is that the funds are only received two years later.

-Customers' ability to pay their bills as the cost-of-living crisis persists is also something to be wary of.
+Customers' ability to pay their bills as cost-of-living pressures persists is also something to be wary of.
 So far this looks under control and there's government support in place.
 But United Utilities is calling for this to be more fairly distributed, with some of the country's most deprived communities being within the areas it services.

 All in, the group runs a tight ship, with some of the best margins relative to peers.
 Its regular cash flows and inflation-linked revenue are enviable assets to have in an uncertain environment.
 But the group's not immune to missteps, and adverse weather could continue to present challenges.